All Words > Isopolity

 Examples of Isopolity in a sentence

-"Our town encouraged modern values of isopolity by offering free parking for cars with licenses from neighboring states."
+"Our town encourages isopolity by offering free parking for cars with licenses from neighboring states."

-"A current example of isopolity is the European Union, in which citizens of one country mutually share rights enjoyed by citizens of other member nations."
+"The European Union, in which citizens of one country mutually share rights enjoyed by citizens of other member nations, is an example of isopolity."

 About Isopolity